MelanieBrg/melaniebrg.github.io/content/posts/HCI/simple-unity-project/index.en.md

 ### Extension to VR game

-I also built a version for a VR Meta Quest headset, following my professor's tutorial:
+I also built a version for a VR Hololens headset, following my professor's tutorial:

 1. Install the OpenXR Plugin and XR Interaction Toolkit from the Package Manager (Unity Registry).